Achieving digital transformation in retail through the adoption of PLM tools

 They play a key role in:

-- coordinate the product teams
+- coordinating product teams

-- accelerate innovation
+- accelerating innovation

-- improve quality and compliance
+- improving quality and compliance

-- strengthen collaboration among the various stakeholders
+- strengthening collaboration among different stakeholders

 - design